The Stress-Sex Addiction Cycle & When to Consider Treatment

 Reading Time: 3 minutes

-The Link between Stress & Addiction
+The Link Between Stress and Addiction

-As far as the brain goes, the addiction process takes root in the brain reward system, an area involved with learning, reward processing and adapting or coping with change.
-In general, the brain uses neurotransmitter chemicals to regulate its various centers, including the center that houses the reward system.T
+Addiction is rooted in the brain’s reward system, an area involved with learning, reward processing and adapting or coping with change.
+The brain uses neurotransmitter chemicals to regulate its various centers, including the center that houses this reward system.

-The Stress – Sex Addiction Cycle
+The Stress-Sex Addiction Cycle

 Mental Health Effects